 It costs you nothing to talk to the Ginarte law firm about your construction accident claim.
 We offer free consultations.
 We receive compensation only if your case is won.
 Call 1-888-GINARTE now, or fill out our online contact form.
 Let our NY / NJ construction injury lawyers use their combined 150 years of experience to your advantage.

 Visit the nearest Ginarte office.
-They are located in Newark, New York City, Queens, Union City, Elizabeth, Clifton and Perth Amboy.
+They are located in Manhattan, Queens Newark, Union City, Elizabeth, Clifton, Perth Amboy and New Brunswick.

 - BLS – Work-related Fatalities, Injuries, and Illnesses